Normative value of photostress recovery time among various age groups in southern India

-AbstractBackground: To determine the normative data for photostress recovery time (PSRT) following light exposure of the macula, in various age groups within the Indian population.
+AbstractBackground: To determine the normative data and reference value for photostress recovery time (PSRT) following exposure of the macula to light, in various age groups within the Indian population.

-Results: The mean ± standard deviation (SD) of the participants’ age was 32.04 ± 15.80, with a range of 8 to 70 years.
-The PSRT in participants below 16 years and above 45 years of age were significantly different compared to the 16-25-year-old age group (p-values < 0.0001 for both).
-The PSRT values were significantly different between males and females in the reproductive age group (16 to 45 years old) (p-value< 0.0001), but not in the other age groups.
+Results: The mean ± standard deviation (SD) of the age of participants age was 32.04 ± 15.80, with an age range of 8 to 70 years.
+The PSRT in participants below 16 years and above 45 years of age were significantly different compared to the 16-25-year-old age group (P < 0.0001 for both).
+The PSRT values were significantly different between males and females in the reproductive age group (16 to 45 years old) (P < 0.0001), but not in the other age groups.

 - Abstract Viewed: 338 times